Activities per year

 Vera Azevedo has a BA in Acting at ESTC-Instituto Politécnico de Lisboa(1987), a BA in Anthropology at ISCTE – IUL (2008) and a MSc in Social and Cultural Anthropology at ICS-Universidade de Lisboa [2011).
 Her MSc thesis ‘Mozambique on Stage: Nation, Gender and Modernity in Theatre (Maputo 1992-2010)’ explore issues of identity and concepts of nation and modernity in postcolonial Mozambican theatre performances.

-Currently PhD candidate at FCSH-Universidade Nova de Lisboa and FCT PhD fellow and researcher at CRIA, she investigates processes of transformation in fishing villages due to the practice of surfing and is interested in reflecting on the contemporary processes of patrimonialization applied to the sea and its relationship with the creation of a “habitus” of sports, leisure and work.
+PhD candidate at NOVA-FCSH with the thesis 'Surfers and Fishermen:Heritage, Work and Sport in Ericeira' , FCT PhD fellow (2017-2020) and PhD Candidate Researcher at CRIA, she investigates processes of transformation in fishing villages due to the practice of surfing and is interested in reflecting on the contemporary processes of patrimonialization applied to the sea and its relationship with the creation of a “habitus” of sports, leisure and work.

 In the area of social sciences, she was volunteer at the 5th APA Congress 2009 (Lisbon) and assisted Professor V.Y.
 Mudimbe at CES-International Conference 2008 (Coimbra).
 Also participated in the Annual Social Science Campus 2007-CODESRIA - Cultural Productions in Contemporary Africa (Durban, South Africa) with the project ‘Arts and Rebuilding Identities: A Theatre Project in Mozambique‘.
 In the area of theatre, besides working as an actress from 1985 to 1994, she was assistant at the technical direction of the National Theatre D. Maria II (Lisbon) from 1995 to April 2017, participated in workshops with the directors Paulo Castro (2014), Daniel Zerky (1991), Giorgio Barbieri Corsetti (1988) and Arnold Lininhe (1987), a technical direction seminar with Jean-Guy LeCat (1999) and assisted the stage director Rogério de Carvalho in the show “Esse tal alguém” (2001) at Almada Theatre Company (CTA).